Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps: Application to short-term TC intensity forecasting

 \subsection{Data and initial distribution of forecast intensity errors}

-Human forecasters at the National Hurricane Center (NHC) issue short-range (e.g. 24-hour) forecasts of tropical cyclone (TC) intensities using multiple statistical, AI, and physics-based models.
+Human forecasters at the National Hurricane Center (NHC) issue intensity and track forecasts of tropical cyclone (TC) intensities using multiple statistical, AI, and physics-based models.
 The NHC's Official Forecast (OFCL) typically has higher skill than any single model because human experts weight various models based on environmental conditions.
 Nevertheless, the task of digesting multiple inputs in real-time is challenging for human forecasters.
-In addition, both physics and AI models can struggle with predicting potentially devastating ``rapid intensification'' (RI) events, which are defined as phenomena where a storm's maximum sustained winds increase by at least 30 knots (35 mph) in a single day.
-Hence, an improvement in real-time 24-hour guidance with diagnostics that are easily interpretable to human forecasters can have a large positive impact on emergency response and disaster preparedness.\\
+In addition, both physics and AI models can struggle with predicting extreme and rare events, including ``rapid intensification'' (RI) and ``rapid weakening'' events, which are {operationally defined as phenomena where a storm's maximum sustained winds increase or decrease by at least 30 knots (35 mph) within a 24-hour period.
+These rapidly changing storms pose massive threats to coastal communities and challenge up-to-date tracking and warnings during active hurricane seasons.
+An improvement in real-time 24-hour guidance with diagnostics that are easily interpretable to human forecasters would have a direct positive impact on emergency response and disaster preparedness.

-The NHC keeps a historical database of their official forecasts and forecast errors over the years~\cite{nhcDatabase}.
+The NHC keeps a historical database of their official forecasts and forecast errors over the years~\textcite{nhcDatabase}.
 The NHC ``forecast intensity error'' is defined as the difference between the official point forecast and the best track intensity at the forecast verifying time.
 Statistical uncertainty is typically taken as an average of these errors over several years of record.
-Following~\cite{trabing2020}, we represent NHC intensity errors by a Gaussian distribution $N(\epsilon_{t+24}, \sigma^2)$, where the mean $\epsilon_{t+24}$ is the NHC forecast intensity error at t+24 hours, and the standard deviation $\sigma$ is a ten-year average of NHC forecast intensity errors.
-We refer to this distribution as the NHC base error model.\\
+Following~\parencite{trabing2020}, we represent NHC intensity errors by a Gaussian distribution $N(\epsilon_{t+24}, \sigma^2)$, where the mean $\epsilon_{t+24}$ is the NHC forecast intensity error at t+24 hours, and the standard deviation $\sigma$ is a ten-year average of NHC forecast intensity errors.
+We refer to this distribution as the NHC base error model.